leske42/Foundations/UB/README.md

 - The program encounters signed integer overflow.
 - A nonempty source file does not end in a new-line character (yes that is right)

-You can find more examples in my presentation (or even more in the standard itself) if you are interested.
+You can find more examples in my presentation, my recently added [UB Reference List](#ub-reference-list), or even more in the standard itself if you are interested.

 So, the answer to *what is Undefined Behavior?* is quite simple: UB is everything in your code, the behavior of which is either not defined in the standard at all, or is *defined explicitly as undefined.*